 I suggest you number your pages.
 To preserve space, I numbered only the odd pages in my moleskine.
 But find whatever works best for you.
 Numbered pages allow you to make a note of important page numbers as you write, so the important stuff doesn’t get lost.

-Open the GTD Application.
-This application allows you to organize and plan the order and lengths of your notebook sections.
 The last column in the table tells you which page to start your new section at (so you don’t have to count out your pages).
 Once you’re happy with the layout you’ve prepared, check to be sure you didn’t use too many pages (an amount is at the bottom, based on the number of pages inserted near the top of the screen).
 Then start tabbing!
 Write section titles onto the ends of your tabs, and place them sticking out the side.
 To avoid them being torn out, try to have most of the body of your sticky markers inside the notebook.
 When applying your tabs, be sure to leave a half-inch gap near the middle of the notebook; we’ll discuss that in a moment.
 Also, be sure to apply the sticky side of your tabs to the near side of the page (if the notebook is open, the tab should be sticking to the left-hand page), so that when they are pulled towards you, they pull the weight of the pages, instead of just detaching.

 Image by Walker Cleavelands